to judge our love

 The world is a gutter is one of my favorites.
 The brilliant start of this song gets the juices going, especially when the volume is turned up loud.
 There is a really nice floating feeling to the song, in part created by the vocal harmonies and underlined by the guitar, bass and drum work.
 Check out the cool guitar work by Frigo at the end of this song.
 It makes me want the song to go on forever.
 Brilliant and melodic.

 Goodbye is a power ballad of sorts.
 Starting out with just a piano and Donnie's voice, the song builds slowly to the lovely chorus.
-Donnie's unique voice rules this song, and perfectly conveys the sad lyrics dealing with breakups and realizing that things just don't work out sometimes.
-Also notice the nice little cello part, which builds to the climax, where the vocal harmonies explode in a way that intensifies the impact of the song considerably.
+Donnie's unique voice rules this song, and perfectly conveys the sad lyrics dealing with breakups, and realizing that things just don't work out sometimes.
+Also notice the nice little cello part, which builds to the climax, where the vocal harmonies explode in a way, that intensifies the impact of the song considerably.

 Holly wood ya is one of the weirdest songs on the album.
 Just listen to the way it starts.
 Weird in the best sense of the word though.
 The sweet background rhythm is a little Beatles inspired and it works great.
 This song has some nice little touches hidden in the background, that I suddenly started noticing after several years.
 The way I understand it, this song is about addiction.
-The piano adds a nice flavor to the song, a song which is really a showcase of all the elements that make Enuff Z'Nuff unique.
+The piano adds a nice flavor to the song, one which is really a showcase of all the elements that make Enuff Z'Nuff unique.

-There is something about Mother's Eyes that gets me every time.
+There is something about Mother's eyes that gets me every time.
 The rhythm and feel this song has is fantastic, and the way the music flows is really amazing.
 I think it has a lot to do with the groove of the bass and drums, which work together in harmonized unity.
 As always the guitar solo is entertaining and just about perfect.
 The chorus is another example of the genius Chip & Donnie co-operation.
 The way they harmonize with each other here, and throughout the album, is really special.

 In crowd is a fast paced rocker, where a groovy drive is laid down from the beginning.
 The lyrics, dealing with the feeling of being an outcast, are written with a nice glint in the eye.
 In this song the guitar work shines again.